mbudisic/MA563-S20/syllabus.md

 * classroom participation, by regularly asking questions that contribute to the discussions,
 * projects, by working on a particularly challenging project, or delivering a particularly polished presentation (think conference-level),
 * submitted work, by having tidy, comprehensive, detailed homeworks and/or exams,
-* taking notes: if I have 2-3 volunteers, I will waive your requirement to do quizzes, and instead have you transcribe notes for the class for the full 10% of the grade.
-This could go even higher, in case I have only 1 volunteer who wants to do all the notes, allowing you to "replace" some homework credit.
+* taking notes: if I have 2-3 volunteer notetakers, I will waive their requirement to do quizzes, and instead have them transcribe notes for the class in LaTeX for the full 10% of the grade, including tailored credit.
+This could go even higher, in case I have only 1 volunteer who wants to do all the notes, allowing you to even replace/augment some homework credit.

-Note: tailored credit is something that requires a semester-long committment, not just a last-minute grade bump.
+**Note:** tailored credit is something that requires a semester-long committment, not just a last-minute grade bump.

 ## Assessment